opendexnetwork/opendex.network/03-trade-protocol.md

 	`Order order = 2`
 	The order

 The `Order` message is used to tell a peer about a new maker order.
-It should only be used after the order could not be matched locally.
+It should only be sent to peers after the order (or part of the order) could not be matched in the local order book.

 ### OrderInvalidation Message (0x07)